Head of the Department: Prof. Mona Boaz

 - Metabolic disorders such as hyperglycemia and dyslipidemia, metabolic syndrome, PCOS, thyroid dysfunctions and more

-- Eating disorders – anorexia, bulimia, binging eating
+- Eating disorders – anorexia, bulimia, binge eating

-- Healthy population groups with special needs such as: pregnant and breastfeeding women, babies, adolescents, athletes, the elderly, women in menopause, vegetarians etc.
+- Healthy population groups with special needs such as: pregnant and breastfeeding women, babies, adolescents, athletes, the elderly, menopausal women, vegetarians, etc.

-- Public health and healthy nutrition in the population groups to prevent illness, to increase life span and to improve quality of life.
+- Public health and healthy nutrition in population groups to prevent illness, increase life span and to improve the quality of life

-- Scientific research of the effects of food and its ingredients on biochemical and physiological processes in the body, such as aging, immune response and more
+- Scientific research about the effects of food ingredients on biochemical and physiological processes in the body, such as aging, immune response and more

 - Developing new food products and agricultural crops with unique properties (functional food)